RaheemAmer/Self-study/Notes/JavaScript/Namaste JS/Chapter2.md

 </pre>

 ### Results
-- Uncaught TypeError: getName is not a function (Arrow function behaves just like the variable)
+- Uncaught TypeError: getName is not a function (function expression behaves just like the variable)

 ### Notes